 Cardiovascular disease (hypertension, stroke, heart attack, coronary artery disease, etc.)

-Interestingly enough, all of the above comorbidities are modifiable diseases linked to lifestyle, and the fourth listed and overarching risk factor: obesity.
+Interestingly enough, all of the above comorbidities are modifiable diseases linked to lifestyle, including the fourth listed and overarching risk factor: obesity.
 Beyond COVID-19, modifiable lifestyle diseases are linked to increased risk of other chronic diseases (heart disease, cancer, etc.) and death.
-By encouraging people to take an active approach to health optimization, we can decrease the risk of them developing the above comorbidities, which in the end leaves them at lower risk of dying from any disease, including COVID-19.
+By encouraging people to take an active approach to health optimization, we can decrease the risk of them developing the above comorbidities.
+As a result, they are at a lower risk of dying from any disease, including COVID-19.

 Age and COVID-19